aagontuk/cheatsheets/AVR_assembly_programming.md

 3. Direct address mode(Memory is accessed by their direct addresses)
 4. Indirect address mode(Memory is accessed by using registers as pointers pointing to memory)
 5. Flash Direct address mode(Direct access to flash rom by flash memory addresses)
-6. Flash Indirect addressmode (Accessed using pointers)
+6. Flash Indirect address mode (Accessed using pointers)

 -------------------------------------------------------------------------------------